Goodwill Doesn't Want Your Broken Toaster

 "Spring cleaning is always very busy.
 The only busier time we have is when Marie Kondo comes out with a new TV show," says Steeves.

-In the donation line outside the Seabrook, N.H. location, Ron Davitt pulls up in an SUV crammed with donations.
+In the donation line outside the Seabrook location, Ron Davitt pulls up in an SUV crammed with donations.

 "All of it is in pretty good shape.
 Actually, as I look at this," he says, pointing to a plastic storage unit, "there is no drawer.
 I'll probably keep that and throw it away."

-But Davitt also has clothes in good condition, and a few dog costumes.
+But Davitt also has clothes in good condition, as well as a few dog costumes.
 He holds up a brown number with yellow and red trim.

 "This is for our dachshund, who is in the car: hot dog."